 People who have symptoms that are not related to swallowing, have no warning signs (particularly no pain or difficulty with swallowing), and a normal examination (including swallowing observed by the doctor) most likely have globus sensation.
 Such people rarely need tests.

-If the diagnosis is unclear, warning signs are present, or the doctor cannot adequately see the throat, swallowing tests (as for difficulty swallowing Some people have difficulty swallowing (dysphagia).
+If the diagnosis is unclear, warning signs are present, or the doctor cannot adequately see the throat, swallowing tests (see testing for difficulty swallowing Some people have difficulty swallowing (dysphagia).
 In dysphagia, foods and/or liquids do not move normally from the throat (pharynx) to the stomach.
 People feel as though food or liquids become... read more ) are done.
-Typical tests include plain or video esophagography, measurement of swallowing time, chest x-ray, and manometry Manometry Manometry is measurement of pressure within various parts of the digestive tract.
+Typical tests include a swallowing evaluation, plain or video esophagography, measurement of swallowing time, chest x-ray, and manometry Manometry Manometry is measurement of pressure within various parts of the digestive tract.
 People must not eat or drink anything after midnight before the test.
 In this test, a flexible tube with pressure... read more of the esophagus.

 Globus sensation does not require any treatment besides reassurance and sympathetic concern.
 Sometimes, simply understanding that globus sensation comes with certain moods is all the help people need.
 No drugs are helpful.
 However, if any underlying depression, anxiety, or other behavioral disorder seems to be making symptoms more disturbing to people, doctors may try giving an antidepressant drug or referring people to a psychiatrist.